TonyLHansen/atastandings/README.md

 For example, `--maximum-place 1` would print only the first place leaders, and `--maximum-place 4` will print only the top four contenders.

+## By Person Printing (Champion Status)
+Normally, `atastandings` prints the results arranged by division.
+You might prefer the printout to be arranged by an individual's name instead, with or without the division information.
+The names are printed in order, sorted by last name.
+(Suffixes like "Jr." and prefixes like "van" are taken into consideration in the sorting process.)

+* `--by-person`, `-b` -- Print the names and location of each individual.
+* `--by-person-with-division`, `-B` -- Print the names and location of each individual, followed by a list of their divisions.

+## Omitting Information
+Normally, `atastandings` will print all information, including such things as the location, place and points.
+You can choose to omit pieces of information.

+* `--omit item`, `-O item` -- Omit information from the printouts, where `item` is one of `location`, `place`, `points`, `region`, `division` or `code`.
+The `region` is either the world "WORLDS" or the state or province name.
+The code is the division code.
+This may be specified multiple times.

 ## Web Cache
 By default, `atastandings` will maintain a cache of the web sites, so that you can have faster response times when you run the program multiple times.